 The Sheriff’s Department is responsible for providing for the protection of citizens, the enforcement of laws and crime prevention.
 Law enforcement services include patrol, criminal investigations, traffic enforcement, traffic accident analysis and investigation, along with parking enforcement.
 The Sheriff’s Department also provides the City with specialized units when necessary including Canine Patrol, Computer Crimes, Economic Crimes, Forensic Science Services, Gang Enforcement, Hazardous Devices, Helicopter Patrol, Homicide Detail, Major Accident Reconstruction Team, Mounted Patrol, Narcotics Detail, Sex Crimes, Family Violence, Tactical Support Team/Hostage Negotiations, and Terrorism Early Warning Group.
 More information about the Orange County Sheriff’s Department is available at www.ocsd.org.

 Traffic safety provides routine traffic patrol to encourage motorists and pedestrians to comply with traffic laws and ordinances.
 When necessary, citations and/or warnings for violations are issued.
 Traffic accidents are investigated and their circumstances recorded and analyzed.

 As a component of Police Services, the Crime Prevention Specialist implements proactive community-oriented police programs such as Neighborhood Watch and Business Watch.
-Child safety programs, including bicycle rodeos, Walk-to-School Day events, car seat inspections and fingerprinting are other beneficial services offered to the Aliso Viejo community.
+Child safety programs, including bicycle rodeos, Walk-to-School Day events, and fingerprinting are other beneficial services offered to the Aliso Viejo community.